OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | Parameter3Value | Value of parameter 3 | Defect |
 | ID | Unique number for identification of the error | Defect |

-#### Detected object event type
+#### Detected object EVENT type

 These events indicate an object found during a diagrose ride.
 These can be, for example, detected balises or tunnels.
-What exactly counts as a found object is not defined in this specification, only the information for a recorded event.
+What exactly counts as a found object is not defined in this specification, only the information for a recorded EVENT.

 The XML Schema can be found in the chapter [\ref{events-generic} EventsGeneric](#events-generic).